pytorch/pytorch/docs/source/notes/cuda.rst

 Constraints
 ~~~~~~~~~~~

+A set of ops is **capturable** if it doesn't violate any of the following constraints.

-Constraints listed here apply to all work in a
+Constraints apply to all work in a
 :class:`torch.cuda.graph` context and all work in the forward and backward passes
 of any callable you pass to :func:`torch.cuda.make_graphed_callables`.